Meet Our Team

 Madison Dabbs-Petty, MEd

-Madison Dabbs-Petty (MEd; she/her) is a first year PhD student in Counselling Psychology at the University of Alberta, supervised by Dr. Taymy Caso.
-Madison’s work is impacted by her identities as a biracial lesbian and a member of the kink community.
-Madison’s Master’s capstone was focused on the importance of human sexuality training for aspiring psychologists in Canada and the US.
+Madison Dabbs-Petty (MEd; she/her) is a second year PhD student in Counselling Psychology in the Faculty of Education, supervised by Dr. Taymy Caso.
+Madison also holds a Bacclauréat-es-arts from the University of Alberta’s Faculté Saint-Jean and a Certificate in International Learning, also from the University of Alberta.
+Madison's research interests centre on LGBTQ+ and BIPOC health and intersectionality.
+Her Master’s capstone project was focused on the importance of human sexuality training for aspiring psychologists in Canada and the US.
 Currently, Madison has contributed to projects regarding sexuality and technology, health disparities for sexual and gender minorities, Black mental health, and reproductive justice for LGBTQ+ and racialized Canadians.
 Madison is also continuing her Master’s work by identifying gaps in human sexuality training among Canadian student clinicians.
-Last year, she was fortunate to receive the Alberta Graduate Excellence Scholarship ($12,000) and the Graduate Student Engagement Scholarship ($10,000) for work completed throughout her master’s degree.
-Madison is trilingual, has three cats, and loves to write fiction and watch Shakespeare in her (rare and precious) free time.
+For her doctoral project, she aims to conduct a needs assessment of rural LGBTQ+ health in Canada by engaging providers and community members.
+This project would serve to highlight the ongoing resilience of queer and trans individuals in Canada as they face ongoing threats to their autonomy, wellbeing, and healthcare rights.

 Email